UB Libraries Special and Distinctive Collections Fellowships

 The stipend is up to $4,000 for scholars and graduate students whose research would be enhanced by any of the books, manuscripts or unique documents in the UB Libraries special collections, which include materials from the Poetry Collection, University Archives, Rare Books, the Polish Collection, the Music Library, and the History of Medicine Collection.

-Please note that applicants may apply for only one fellowship per academic year.
+Please note that applicants may apply for only one of the above fellowships per academic year.